MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-bitlocker.md

 <!--/Scope-->
 <!--Description-->
-Specifies the BitLocker Drive Encryption method and cipher strength.
+This policy specifies the BitLocker Drive Encryption method and cipher strength.

 > [!NOTE]
 > XTS-AES 128-bit and XTS-AES 256-bit values are supported only on Windows 10 for desktop.